dimi-vo/replicator-vs-clusterlinking/cluster-linking/README.md

 - **Cluster A**: Source Cluster
 - **Cluster B**: Destination Cluster

-The goal is to create a mirror topic and override the `retention.ms`.

 The `compose.yaml` file will spin up two clusters with one broker and one controller in each, as well as one Confluent Control Center instance.

 The config folder contains the configuration file for the cluster link.